Goh-Wei-Chong/Trace-Together-Program/README.md

 4. Advanced - This section is additional features for the assignment.
 The user can have a contact tracing report, view SHN status reports and check out of all locations for visitors.

+## Technologies Used
+- Visual Studio Code was the app we used to create my website.
+-

 ## API
 The program makes use of this [API](https://covidmonitoringapiprg2.azurewebsites.net/facility) to get the details of the SHN facilities.